 If you’re having a baby boy, one of the first decisions you will make on his behalf is whether or not to have him circumcised.
 Circumcision is a surgical procedure that cuts away the foreskin that covers the head of your son’s penis.

 If you’re considering circumcision, you may want to discuss several things with your partner and your child’s pediatrician, including:

-The health care professionals at UPMC Pinnacle will respect and support your circumcision choice, whatever it may be.
+The health care professionals at UPMC will respect and support your circumcision choice, whatever it may be.